RanvierMUD/docs/docs/building/quests.md

   /**
    * the display() method is given the same parameters as reward() and is not
    * directly used by the core but you may use it in your commands to display
    * the rewards to the player.
-The default `ranvier-quests` bundle calls this
+For example the `bundle-example-quests` bundle
-   * when the player looks at their quest log, for example.
+   * calls this when the player looks at their quest log.
+   *
    * The method returns a string, that's it.
    */
   static display(GameState, quest, config, player) {